 Medicare covers one Pap test and pelvic exam every 24 months if you are at average risk for cervical cancer.
-If you are at high risk for cervical cancer or are of childbearing age and have had an abnormal Pap test in the last 3 years, the tests are covered every 12 months.
+If you’re at high risk for cervical or vaginal cancer or are of childbearing age and have had an abnormal Pap test in the last 3 years, the tests are covered every 12 months.

 You pay nothing for the Pap lab test or for collecting the Pap test and the pelvic exam, as long as your doctor accepts assignment from Medicare.
 As part of the pelvic exam, Medicare covers a clinical breast exam to check for breast cancer.

-Talk to your doctor about your cervical cancer risk and the testing plan that is best for you.
+Talk to your doctor about your cervical cancer risk and the testing plan that’s best for you.

-Medicare covers colorectal screening tests in people 50 and older to help find colorectal cancer and/or pre-cancerous polyps (growths in the colon) so they can be removed before they turn into cancer.
+Medicare covers colorectal screening tests in people 50 and older to help find colon or rectal cancer and/or pre-cancerous polyps (growths in the colon) so they can be removed before they turn into cancer.
 Coverage for these tests depends on the person’s risk for colorectal cancer, when they had their last test, and whether something is found that needs to be removed during the test.

 If you are age 50 and older with Medicare and are at average risk for colorectal cancer, any one of the listed tests is covered.
 You should not have to pay anything for the test.
-But keep in mind that you might have to pay a co-pay for the doctor’s services, anesthesia, or hospital visit.
-And coverage will be denied if your last test was too recent (for instance, you have a colonoscopy and have another one 9 years and 11 months later.)
+But keep in mind that you might have a co-payment for the doctor’s services, anesthesia, or hospital visit.
+And coverage will be denied if your last test was too recent (for instance, you have a colonoscopy and then have another one 9 years and 11 months later.)

 - Fecal occult blood test (FOBT) once every 12 months